danialgoodwin/ultimate-marketplace/README.md

 ### Features v2
 - Maybe: Business accounts (allows for multiple individual accounts to sign in to the same business account).
 But, need to deal a lot with account permissions within the business account too.
 - Ability to upload multiple listings using a standard JSON format (yet to be defined)
+- Section for 'Services' and 'Physical Goods'.
+Workaround: Sellers can use the same framework and specify the service.

 ## Pricing
 - Nominal $10/year for sellers to help ensure active/serious listings.
 And, to help cover some server costs.
+    - Pro: Seemingly less competition for sellers.
+Buyers wouldn't be wasting time
+    - Con: With less sellers, then wouldn't be able to brag about the number of sellers
 - 1% fee on all transactions to cover server costs and DDOS protection.